Wreck of the Titanic: Condition and deterioration of the wreck

 Since the Titanic's wreck was discovered in 1985, radical changes have been observed in the marine ecosystem around the ship.
 The 1996 expedition recorded 75% more brittle stars and sea cucumbers than Ballard's 1985 expedition, while crinoids and sea squirts had taken root all over the sea bed.
 Red krill had appeared, and an unknown organism had built numerous nests across the seabed from black pebbles.
 The number of rusticles on the ship had increased greatly.
 Curiously, the same thing had happened over about the same timescale to the wreck of the German battleship Bismarck, sunk at a depth of 4791 m on the other side of the Atlantic.
 The mud around the ship was found to contain hundreds of different species of animals.
 The sudden explosion of life around the Titanic may be a result of an increased amount of nutrients falling from the surface, possibly a result of human overfishing, eliminating fish that would otherwise have consumed the nutrients.

 Many scientists, including Ballard, are concerned that visits by tourists in submersibles and the recovery of artefacts are causing the wreck to decay faster.
 Underwater bacteria have been eating away at the Titanic's steel and transformed it into rust since the ship sank, but because of the extra damage caused by visitors, the National Oceanic and Atmospheric Administration estimates that "the hull and structure of the ship may collapse to the ocean floor within the next 50 years."
 The promenade deck has deteriorated significantly in recent years, partly because of damage caused by submersibles landing on the ship.
 The mast has almost completely deteriorated and has been stripped of its bell and brass light.

-Other damage includes a gash on the bow section where block letters once spelled Titanic, part of the brass telemotor which once held the ship's wooden wheel is now twisted, and the crow's nest has completely deteriorated.
-Canadian director James Cameron is responsible for some of the more significant damage during his expedition to the ship in 1995 to acquire footage for his film Titanic two years later.
+Other damage includes a gash on the bow section where block letters once spelled Titanic, the twisting of the metal of part of the brass telemotor which once held the ship's wooden wheel, and the complete deterioration of the crow's nest.
+Cameron is responsible for some of the more significant damage during his expedition to the ship in 1995 to acquire footage for his film Titanic two years later.
 One of the MIR submersibles used on the expedition collided with the hull, damaging both and leaving fragments of the submersible's propeller shroud scattered around the superstructure.
 Captain Smith's quarters were heavily damaged by the collapse of the external bulkhead, which exposed the cabin's interior.

-Submersible dives in 2019 have found further deterioration of the wreck, including loss of the captain's bathtub.
+In 2019, an international survey team reported that the wreck had further deteriorated, and that the captain's bathtub was now lost.
+A 2021 expedition reported that the tub was not lost, but that the once clear view into it was obstructed by debris.

+In 2024, an expedition revealed that part of the railing on the left side of the front end of the bow had collapsed.